Githaiga22/Githaiga22/README.md

 You can click the Preview link to take a look at your changes.
 --->

-+ 🌍 I'm based in Kisumu, Kenya
++ 🌍 I'm based in Kenya
 + 📩 Reach me on [allangithaiga5@gmail.com](mailto:allangithaiga5@gmail.com)
 + 🌱 Proficient in GO, Solidity, React
 + 📚 currently learning javascript, Rust, Circom